Complementary Therapies &

-If you are interested in what Complementary Therapies have to offer people with: Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia; ADHD or other Specific Learning Difficulties (SpLD’s); whether a parent, teacher or other professional; this part of the website will offer accessible and helpful advice.
+If you are interested in what Complementary Therapies have to offer people with learning difficulties, such as Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia; ADHD or other (SpLD’s); this part of the website will offer accessible and helpful advice.

 The list of Complementary Therapies on this part of the website, include: Alexander Technique; Chiropractic & Cranial & Sacral; Osteopathy; Physiotherapy & Occupational Therapy and Yoga.